josensanchez/tournament-manager/README.md

 This project's architecture heavily relies on the **State Machine pattern**, The main reason for this is that all entities states relies on the state of at least one or more other entities.

-Is a player is eliminated depends on the MatchGames and the evolution of the MatchGames changes the Tournament status.
+If a player is eliminated depends on the MatchGames and the evolution of the MatchGames changes the Tournament status.

 ```mermaid